CatraProto/docs/library_configuration.md

   - `port` specifies the port to be used in order to connect to the datacenter.
 You can find it in your app's configuration.
 You can find it right after the ":" in the IP address.
   - `dcId` used to specify which DC we are connecting to.
 You can find what DC has been assigned to your app just under the IP address. **If this value is incorrect the library won't perform many operations such as logging in correctly**.
   - `test` specifies whether the DC we are connecting it to is a test DC.
 It is **very important** to make sure this parameter is correct otherwise CatraProto **won't** be able to communicate with the API.
 - The `pfsKeyDuration` parameter specifies in seconds how long the PFS Key should last.
 When expired, the library will automatically generated a new one.
-This **does not mean** you will lose access to yoursession. **One usually doesn't need to change this parameter**.
+This **does not mean** you will lose access to your session. **One usually doesn't need to change this parameter**.
 - The `connectionTimeout` parameter specifies in seconds how much time must elapse before reconnecting if the server does not reply.
 - The `connectionRetry` parameter specifies in seconds how much must the library wait before timing-out while connecting.
 - The `ipv6Allowed` parameters specifies whether IPv6 is allowed or not.